-The Welsh Government wants to ensure that disabled people’s voices are heard, disability issues are fully considered in planning for Brexit, and disabled people have access to specialised information including advice and support with changes that affect them.
+Following the UK’s departure from the EU, the Welsh Government wants to ensure that disabled people’s voices are heard, and disabled people have access to specialised information including advice and support with changes that affect them.
 To do this, we are working closely with Disability Wales, WCVA and the organisations represented on the Welsh Government’s Disability Equality Forum.

 Disability Wales has been awarded funding to support disabled people and prepare them for the potential impacts which the UK’s exit from the EU may have on their day-to-day lives.
-The project will:
+The project:

-- provide engagement opportunities tailored around disabled people’s needs
+- provides engagement opportunities tailored around disabled people’s needs

-- produce information and signposting in accessible formats
+- produces information and signposting in accessible formats

-- host discussions about the possible longer-term impact on medications, services and benefits.
+- hosts discussions about the possible longer-term impact on medications, services and benefits.

-Disability Wales, Cardiff University and WCVA’s Brexit Forum project have worked together to produce a briefing on the impact of Brexit on disabled people in Wales, which can be found in their FAQ document above.
+Disability Wales, Cardiff University and WCVA’s Brexit Forum project have worked together to produce information on the impact of Brexit on disabled people in Wales:

 Disability Wales have also contributed and signed up to the Disability Rights UK Brexit Manifesto.